Docs Menu

 Always specify a subscription name if your application uses multiple subscriptions.
 This makes your subscriptions easier to look up, update, and delete elsewhere in your app.

-Add a subscription in a subscriptions update block.
+To manually create a subscription, add the subscription in a subscriptions update block.
 You append each new subscription to the client's Realm subscriptions.

 realm.subscriptions.update {